tier4/AWML/docs/design/autoware_ml_design.md

 - autoware_ml/
   - configs/
     - detection3d/
+      - XX1.py
+      - X2.py
     - detection2d/
+      - XX1.py
+      - X2.py
 ```

 ### docs/

-The directory of `docs/` is documents for autoware-ml.
+The directory of `docs/` is design documents for `autoware-ml`.
+The target of documents is a designer of whole ML pipeline system and developers of `autoware-ml` core library.

 ### pipelines/

 The directory of `pipelines/` manages the pipelines that consist of `tools`.

+Each pipeline has `README.md`, a process document to use when you ask someone else to do the work.
+The target of `README.md` is a user of `autoware-ml`.

 ### projects/